logzio/logzio-logback-appender/README.md

 ### Release notes
  - 1.0.9
-   - Fixed an issue preventing the appender to restart if asked
+   - Fixed an issue preventing the appender to restart if asked.
+Also, prevented hot-loading of logback config.xml
  - 1.0.8
    - Fixed filesystem percentage wrong calculation (#12)
  - 1.0.7